coldpour/jenkins-build-light/README.md

 * Green - last build succeeded
 * Red - last build failed
-* Grey - one of: last build was aborted, build is disabled, build has never runcli
+* Grey - one of: last build was aborted, build is disabled, build has never run
 * Flashing - build is in progress

 ### Add Build Lights